 If you don't have an Instant Pot yet, the choices can seem overwhelming.
 There are so many different models, sizes, and features to choose from.
 What's the difference between the Instant Pot models?
-Which one is best for you?
+Which one is the best Instant Pot for you?
 Here's what you need to know before purchasing your Instant Pot Ultra, Duo, or Lux.

 This post contains some affiliate links for your convenience (which means if you choose to make a purchase I may earn a small commission at no additional cost to you).